 - What is the reason for getting stretch marks?

 - How to get rid of stretch marks

 What are stretch marks?

-They can pop up in various places on your body—your butt, your thighs, your abs, your breast, your hips, etc.
+They can pop up in various places on your body — your butt, your thighs, your abs, your breast, your hips, your arms, pretty much anywhere.